🔢

 The number 2 is the only even prime because all other even numbers are divisible by 2.

-The Fundamental Theorem of Arithmetic states that every integer greater than 1 has a unique prime factorization.
+The Fundamental Theorem of Arithmetic states that every integer greater than 1 has a unique prime factorisation.
 This uniqueness is why primes are called the "building blocks" of integers.

 There are infinitely many primes.
 Euclid proved this over 2,000 years ago.
-No matter how large a prime you find, there's always a larger one.
+No matter how large a prime is found, there is always a larger one.

 The distribution of primes becomes sparser as numbers grow larger, but they never stop appearing entirely.